wiobyrne/infusing-computing-pod/_pages/about.md

 ### Our Goal

 The goal of Infusing Computing is to provide interdisciplinary, computing-infused professional development for 360 middle and high school teachers in North Carolina and South Carolina.
-Participants will learn how to incorporate computing into the content area in ways that support and enhance their state and district curriculum.
+Participants learn how to incorporate computing into the content area in ways that support and enhance their state and district curriculum.

-Our primary research question is: How do PD contexts (individual or team, school type) and cultures (discipline, state) impact the quality, implementation, and equitable access to STEM curricula integrated with computing?
+Our primary research question is: How do professional development contexts (individual or team, school type) and cultures (discipline, state) impact the quality, implementation, and equitable access to STEM curricula integrated with computing?

+The end result is a podcast series that focuses on four segments:
+- Infusing Computational Thinking: What is computational thinking (CT) and the PRADA model?
+- Focus on the Content Area: What does CT look like as embedded in the disciplines?
+- Report from the Field: Short discussions with teachers from the project as they embed CT and PRADA in their classrooms.
+- Water Cooler: News, notes, tips, and tricks about the project.

 ### The People